 Name Age Position

-Dr. Keyvan Mohajer 44 Director, Chief Executive Officer
+Dr. Keyvan Mohajer 45 Director, Chief Executive Officer

 James Hom 39 Director, Vice President of Products

 Larry Marcus 57 Director

 Diana Sroka 49 Director

 Dr. Eric Ball 58 Director

 Dr. Majid Emami 46 Vice President of Engineering

-Zubin Irani 44 Chief Revenue Officer

-Timothy Stonehocker 41 Chief Technology Officer
+Timothy Stonehocker 42 Chief Technology Officer

-Nitesh Sharan 47 Chief Financial Officer
+Nitesh Sharan 48 Chief Financial Officer

 Michael Zagorsek 48 Chief Operating Officer

 Dr. Keyvan Mohajer.
 Dr. Keyvan Mohajer has been our Chief Executive Officer and a member of the Board since the consummation of the Business Combination in April 2022.
-Prior to that, Dr. Mohajer served as Legacy SoundHound's Chief Executive Officer and a member of the Legacy SoundHound's board of directors (the "Legacy SoundHound Board") since 2005, when he co-founded Legacy SoundHound.
+Dr. Mohajer has served as Legacy SoundHound's Chief Executive Officer and a member of the Legacy SoundHound's board of directors (the "Legacy SoundHound Board") since 2005, when he co-founded Legacy SoundHound.
 Dr. Mohajer is a technical founder and visionary entrepreneur with over 20 years of experience scaling multiple companies.
 Dr. Mohajer is a key contributor to the Company's core technologies, with over 90 patents granted or pending.
-He also plays a major role in our business development and has successfully raised over \$280 million of funding on the Company's behalf from global industry leaders.
 In 2017, Dr. Mohajer was named a "Top 40 Under 40" business leader by Silicon Valley Business Journal.
 Dr. Mohajer received his Bachelor of Science degree in Electrical Engineering from the University of Toronto in 2000, his Master of Science from Stanford University in 2002 and his Ph.D. in Electrical Engineering from Stanford University in 2007.
-We believe that Dr. Mohajer is well qualified to serve as a member of the Board because, as a co-founder of Legacy SoundHound and its chief executive officer. he has extensive knowledge of the Company's business.
+We believe that Dr. Mohajer is well qualified to serve as a member of the Board because, as a co-founder of Legacy SoundHound and its chief executive officer, he has extensive knowledge of the Company's business.